 One of the first things you’ll learn about cannabis is that there are many different strains, and each is unique.
 Individual strains may thrive in different growing conditions, look or smell distinct, and produce varied effects.

-To help prevent customers from getting too overwhelmed by all the options, most growers and dispensaries sort their strains into three general categories:
+To help prevent customers from getting too overwhelmed by all the options, most cannabis flower growers and dispensaries sort their strains into three general categories:

 Indica vs. Sativa

 Cannabis is sorted in two main categories: Indica and Sativa.
 The hybrid category is basically a catch-all for any cannabis strain that can’t be accurately described as either a full indica or full sativa strain.

 Since people have been cultivating cannabis and breeding new strains for so long, most plants fall somewhere onto the hybrid spectrum.

 Still, it’s helpful to start your search with a general understanding of what you should expect from indica vs. sativa strains.

 It’s also important to note that the effects of cannabis depend somewhat on an individual’s unique body and brain chemistry.